canavan-a/broom/README.md

 ## Coinage

 The block reward is 10,000 Broom Ledger Token (BLT).
 This is the basis token for the ledger.
-When transacting token, the values are in Meridian.
+When transacting token, the values are in BR.

-$$ 1 Meridian = 100,000 BLT $$
+$$ 1 BR = 100,000 BLT $$

-With the block target of 60 seconds, the result is `144` meridian mined every day.
+With the block target of 60 seconds, the result is `144` BR mined every day.

 ## Node messaging protocol